makerdao/community/governance/votes/Executive vote - April 28, 2023.md

 * Set `maxRate` to **75%**.
 	* The maxRate is the value for both supply and borrows that is asymptotically approached if the vault debt exceeds the Debt Ceiling of the D3M.
 This is to encourage borrowers to repay their loans to bring the debt back below the Debt Ceiling, as well as encouraging alternative liquidity providers to deposit so that the liquidity provided by Maker can be removed.
 * Update the DAI Interest Strategy Contract to `0x113dc45c524404F91DcbbAbB103506bABC8Df0FE` which disables the performance bonus - `poolConfigurator.setReserveInterestRateStrategyAddress(DAI_ADDRESS, 0x113dc45c524404F91DcbbAbB103506bABC8Df0FE )`
-	* This change disables the performance bonus that would have been sent to Spark Protocol.
+	* This change disables the performance bonus that would have been sent to Phoenix Labs.
 * Set DAI Reserve Factor to 0% through `poolConfigurator.setReserveFactor(DAI_ADDRESS, 0)`
 	* The Reserve factor is the amount of revenue to send to the "reserve" address.
 In this case, setting it to 0 means that all revenue will be sent to Maker.
 * Freeze the WBTC market - `poolConfigurator.setReserveFreeze(WBTC_ADDRESS, true)`
-	* This freezes the WBTC market on Spark Protocol, in keeping with the Decentralized Collateral Scope Framework.
+	* This freezes the WBTC market on Spark Lend, in keeping with the Decentralized Collateral Scope Framework.

 ## Review